-- Store activated nuts and seeds in labelled jars for easy use, making sure ou date them.
+- Store activated nuts and seeds in labelled jars for easy use, making sure you date them.

 For grains and legumes, a weekly plan is easiest.

-- Create a rough meal plan for the meal, deciding on grains and legumes tat twill star
+- Create a rough meal plan for the week, deciding on grains and legumes that will star

 - At the start of the week, soak grains and legumes as per recommendations.